 I just discovered he can get FaceTime calls.
 Seeing his now scruffy face (they shave on Tuesdays) with his smile assured me we will get through this.

 I must say how overwhelmed Bill and I are with your support.
 I see where you are.
-When I just read the last comment, I saw the views of all of you from all over the world praying just in the last two days since it was sent out.
+When I just read the last comment, I saw the views of all of you from all over the world praying just in the last two days since the first update was sent out.

 Bill and I are honored and humbled for those we’ve met over the years, those many individuals last June at the ABWE missionary training, the Malta conference we attended for those in ABWE European missionary fields the week after we moved to Lisbon.
 We see you on this map.
 For those we don’t know, we do.
-This map connects us in prayer for Bill and our world.
+This map connects us in prayer not only for Bill, but also for our world.
 Thank you.

 What happened as I know it:

 Friday morning around 10:00 AM Lisbon time, Bill went to the school—GLCA—to do some outside work.
 This is the Christian school where I taught high school art this past semester, and Bill volunteered to help however he was needed.
 I had students from all over the world.
 Many of the students are with their parents in missions and have lived in many other countries.
 Some students are from Nepal, Pakistan, Lithuania, Korea, Portugal, etc. and are seeking an English education.
 I want to tell you sometime how they all enriched our lives.